lilyball/textmate-bundles/Review/Bundles/R.tmbundle/Support/lib/help.markdown

 <button>&nbsp;^&#x2325;C&nbsp;</button>
 It inserts a vector in the form of `x <- c(x1, x2, ...)` resp. `x <- matrix(c(x1, x2, ...))` as snippet taken from a selected string or the current content of the clipboard.
 Delimiters are " ", "&#x21A9;", or "&#x21E5;".
 If an element doesn't consist of digits the element will be enclosed by double-quotes.
 It won't be checked for creating a matrix whether the length of the vector is a sub-multiple of the numbers of rows.

+## Show File Header
+<button>&nbsp;&#x2325;&#x2318;F&nbsp;</button>
+If one only selects a file path this command shows you the first three lines of that file as tooltip.
+Useful for the import of data files to determine whether the data file has an header or not etc.

 ## Next/Previous List Element/Parameter Value
 <button>&nbsp;^&#x2325;&#x2192;&nbsp;</button><button>&nbsp;^&#x2325;&#x2190;&nbsp;</button>
 It tries to highlight the next/previous element (if quoted only the content) of a list/vector or the value of function parameters.